verbb/formie/docs/developers/custom-integration/automation-integration.md

 # Automation Integration
 Automation integrations extend `Automation`.
-They are useful for webhook-style providers where Formie sends submission data to another service.
+They send submission data to another service — typically an HTTP endpoint you configure per form.

 ::: tip
-For a full walkthrough, see [Building a Webhook Integration from Scratch](https://verbb.io/craft-plugins/formie/user-guides/building-a-webhook-integration-from-scratch).
+For a full walkthrough, see [Building an Automation integration from scratch](/guides/integrations/building-an-automation-integration-from-scratch).
 :::

 ## Form Settings